Deep Temporal Graph Clustering: Introduction

-(1) As shown in Fig. \ref{intro fig} (a), if there are several interactions between two nodes, the adjacency matrix can hardly reflect the dynamic structure, especially when these interactions belong to different timestamps.
-In contrast, temporal graphs utilize the interaction sequence (i.e., adjacency list) to store interactions, thus the above interactions can be clearly and independently recorded.
-Although some methods also use adjacency list to store edges, the missing record of timestamps can cause multiple interactions at different timestamps to be treated at the same time (Fig. \ref{intro fig} (c)).
+(1) As shown in Fig. \ref{intro fig} (a), if there are several interactions between two nodes, the adjacency matrix can hardly reflect the dynamic changes, especially when these interactions belong to different timestamps.
+In contrast, temporal graphs utilize the interaction sequence (i.e., adjacency list) to store interactions.
+The existence of multiple interactions between nodes can be clearly represented by interaction sequence of the temporal graph, but it will be compressed into two forms of 0 or 1 in the adjacency matrix, i.e., it results in the absence of edges.
+This problem brings about a serious lack of information when there are frequent interactions between pairs of nodes.

 (2) Further, we can find in Fig. \ref{intro fig} (b), static graph methods usually train the whole adjacency matrix, which is not convenient enough for large-scale graphs (i.e., possible out-of-memory problem).
 By slicing the interaction sequence into multiple batches, temporal methods are naturally suitable for large-scale data processing (i.e., batch size can adjust by memory). \emph{And it also means that temporal methods can no longer take advantage of the node clustering modules based on the adjacency matrix.}